-(iv) Host sensor data (GridICE): We performed over 500,000 LDAP queries on every EGEE Computing Element host that published GridICE [10] sensor data (i.e., on \approx 184 computing element hosts).
+(iv) Host sensor data (GridICE): We performed over 500,000 LDAP queries on every EGEE Computing Element host that published GridICE [10] sensor data (i.e., on $\approx 184$ computing element hosts).
 The interval between consecutive probes was 10 minutes.
-We were able to extract 18 attributes of interest that includes information such as the total and available sizes of RAM, virtual memory and filesystem-specific information.
+We were able to extract 18 attributes of interest that includes information such as the total and available sizes of RAM, virtual memory and the filesystem.

 (v) Network Tomography Data (SmokePing): We obtained a 313MB snapshot of the gPing database from ICS-FORTH (Greece) for the studied period.
 The database contains network monitoring data for all the EGEE sites.
-From this collection we measured the average round-trip-time (RTT) and the packet loss rate relevant to each South East Europe CE which therefore yielded 2 additional attributes.
-In order to make the information consistent with the FailBase repository schema, we replicated files from the CE-level to CEqueue-level using a one-to-one mapping function.
+From this collection we measured the average round-trip-time (RTT) and the packet loss rate relevant to each South East Europe CE (see Figure 3) which therefore yielded 2 additional attributes.
+In order to make the information consistent with the FailBase repository schema, we replicated files from the CE-level to CE-queue-level using a one-to-one mapping function.